Private, In-Home Tutoring in Garden City, Idaho

-SchoolTutoring Academy’s tutoring programs for Garden City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Garden City, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools that serve Garden City base their curriculums on the Idaho Common Core standards.
 This curriculum is intended to prepare students for college and career and sets clear, rigorous expectations for the work students should complete, and the knowledge they should gain, by the completion of each academic year.
 Students who fall behind grade level are given support and interventions, and students who progress beyond grade level are given advanced work.